dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>ungurahui</b></td>
 <td>noun</td>
 <td><i>Jessenia bataua</i>, species of palm valued for its dark purplish fruits.
-The fruits are roughly the shape of olives, measure some 7cm long, and have a thin brittle shell below which lies a thin layer of purplish, oily flesh, which in turn surrounds a large seed.</td>
+The fruits are roughly the shape of olives, measure some 3-4 cm long, and have a thin brittle shell below which lies a thin layer of purplish, oily flesh, which in turn surrounds a large seed.</td>
 </tr>

 <tr>